USAT ARIZONA AND USAT PENNSYLVANIA REMAIN IN GUIMARAS

 General Miller's Arrival at Iloilo

-Passing by Guimaras, the USAT Newport wig-wagged to the two transports behind it, the USAT Arizona and USAT Pennsylvania, to remain at Luzaron Point (or Punta Lusarang), and wait there for rocket signals before coming in.
+At some distance on their approach to the city, the USAT Newport wig-wagged to the two transports behind it, the USAT Arizona and USAT Pennsylvania, to proceed and remain at Luzaron Point (or Punta Lusarang) in Guimaras, to wait there for rocket signals before coming in.

 A message was wigwagged from the Newport, ordering the Pennsylvania and Arizona to fall back behind Guimaras Island, some fifteen miles from their destination